 Principles of Post Placement

 Certain principles must be accounted for to have a successful post and core.4 These principles can act as guidelines for the clinician: (1) quantity of tooth structure remaining, (2) quality of tooth structure remaining, (3) structures adjacent to the tooth, (4) occlusion and parafunctional habits, and (5) future restoration.
 Understanding the principles laid out in this article will enable clinicians to make the right decision based on the case at hand.

 When considering quantity, in general when more than half the tooth structure is missing, the clinician should consider placing a post.
 The issue is whether there is enough structure for retention of the crown.
 It depends on the ferrule, which can be defined as a 360-degree metal collar of the crown surrounding the parallel walls of the dentine extending coronal to the shoulder of the preparation.5 Sometimes the clinician has a situation where there is no ferrule, and other times the ferrule is almost ideal.
 The ideal is when there is no core, just the natural tooth functioning as the core, although there are exceptions.

-In the ideal situation for restoring a tooth, there is 3 mm of the wall on one side and 2 mm on the other, which indicates at least a 2-mm ferrule.6 In this case, the clinician is going to have a higher chance of success.
+In the ideal situation for restoring a tooth, 3 mm of the wall is on one side and 2 mm on the other, which indicates at least a 2-mm ferrule.6 In this case, the clinician is going to have a higher chance of success.
 Restorations can occur in other situations, but the patient should be warned that failure is possible in certain scenarios.